RecipeLand/Server/README.md

 # Server
-this is the server side of things
+this is the server side of things.